 Salt Spring Island, CA

-Posted by Nick Jones about 1 month ago
+Posted by Nick Jones almost 4 years ago

 We are excited to be launching our Permaculture Apprenticeship program in the spring of 2020!

 The program runs from May 3rd, 2020 to October 4th, 2020 and will be a full season practical immersion in Permaculture design, wilderness homesteading, regenerative agriculture and intentional community living.

 Spend 5 months learning how to use Permaculture to design regenerative human communities, homestead in the wilderness, grow food in ways that supports the health of the ecosystem, and live in an intentional community of like-minded people.

 Over the program we will cover the full curriculum of the Permaculture Design Course (PDC), and successful graduates will receive a Permaculture Design Certificate issued through the Permaculture Institute.

 This is an internationally recognized foundational course for anyone wanting to incorporate Permaculture design into their life and work.

 Permaculture is a design framework for integrating humanity and the biosphere, so that our needs are met in ways that regenerate the health and stability of the surrounding ecosystem.

 Based on observation and emulation of natural patterns and ecological systems, Permaculture design integrates the physical, temporal and social elements of life (such as weather, water, plants, animals, structures, energy, soil and community) into a synergistic assembly of human life within the surrounding ecosystem.